Who should buy the Reebok CrossFit Nano 4.0

 - Your fitness regimen includes plyometrics, lifts, and squats, and you are looking for a shoe optimized for such activities.

-The trainer shares a striking resemblance to its predecessor, the CrossFit Nano 3.0 thanks to the Duracage protective cover.
-Though the design of the structure is more refined in the CrossFit Nano 4.0.
-The most obvious difference is the absence of the Reebok Vector logo on the lateral side of the Duracage in this new iteration.
+- The most obvious difference between the old model and this iteration is the absence of the Reebok Vector logo on the lateral side of the Duracage in this version.
 Instead, the Delta logo is more prominent, along with the CF74, a nod to the year 1974, the year CrossFit was born.

 The underside of the Reebok CrossFit Nano 4.0 is protected by a rubber compound manufactured to be durable to withstand training on rough surfaces.
 It features a tread pattern that promotes multi-directional traction.
 It also wraps up the medial and lateral sides of the midfoot, forming the RopePro structure that bites the rope, assisting wearers to ascend and descend cables.

 Examining the bottom of the footwear, there are noticeable ridges called the Metasplit.
 They mimic the phalanges of the foot, allowing it to bend and move naturally.

 The midsole of this Reebok trainer is made up of two compounds.
 The forefoot uses the F48 cushioning unit that not only attenuates shock but also promotes flexibility.
 The midfoot and the heel are lined with the S55 material which also absorbs shock, has a high energy return, and is solid to keep the rearfoot steady during plyometrics, lifts, and squats.